sungjun0110/minesweeper/README.md

 2. Right-click or ctrl-click to a flag tile to mark a mine.
 3. Once you flag every mine tile, you win.

+Rule
+1. The numbers on numbered tiles represent how many mines are planted around the tile.

 ### Future Enhancements